AussieSeaweed/gameservice/docs/source/bases.rst

 --------------------

 Non-sequential games are of type :class:`gameframe.game.Game`.
 The games contain actors (a nature, and players) that are of type :class:`gameframe.game.Actor`.
-They have the following attributes that can be accessed from the game and actor instances.
+They have the following attributes, properties, and methods that can be accessed from the game and actor instances.

 .. code-block:: python